rellermeyer/TUD-DistributedSystems/docs/report2ndMilestone.md

 - measuring throughput and latency in continuous operation

 For this, it might be interesting to implement a commit payload, as well as running the system in some distributed fashion (giving each actor its own JVM would help to show some of the distributed difficulties/overhead).

-## Additional features

-Implementing view changes is something we're working on.

 ## Footnotes